fossa-contrib/fossa-action/README.md

 - `fossa-api-key`: This input is used to upload the results of the build analysis.
-- `github-token`: This input is used to get the latest `fossa-cli` from GitHub API.
+- `github-token`: This input is used to get the latest release of `fossa-cli` from GitHub API.